mrnamwen/rhythmq_format/README.md

 ```

 BPM and difficulty numbers can be floats, but RhythmQ does not currently accept BPM ranges.
 Please average your BPM before adding it to the format.
+`pack` is an optional designator that allows RhythmQ to order a songlist by pack.
+Leaving this designator empty, or leaving it out entirely, will place your song in the "Uncategorised" category.

 # Parsers